-There was lots of media coverage of research published in the Lancet linking autism and inflammatory bowel disease with measles, mumps and rubella vaccine.
+There was lots of media coverage of research published in The Lancet linking autism and inflammatory bowel disease with the measles, mumps and rubella vaccine.

-Government groups in the UK and US both found no evidence for these assumptions, criticising the way the studies were carried out and citing bigger studies that did not show a link.
+Government groups in the UK and US both found there was no evidence for these assumptions, criticising the way the studies were carried out and citing bigger studies that did not show a link.

 Autism is often diagnosed at a time when babies will have recently been immunised and so it's understandable parents should link the two events.
 But this does not mean that one causes the other.

-The Lancet study suggested that people might separate out the vaccines and give them separately, thus meaning more visits and more jabs and more risk of catching the diseases in between.
-Most doctors don't think this is a good idea.
+The Lancet study suggested that people might separate out the vaccines and give them separately.
+Most doctors don't think this is a good idea, however, as it would mean more visits, more jabs and more risk of catching the diseases in between.